apacheignite/documentation/sql/distributed-ddl.md

   ]
 }
 [/block]
-To create a composite index use a command like the one below:
+To create a composite index, use a command like the one below:
 [block:code]
 {
   "codes": [